theskumar/til/til.md

 # Dec 2025

 - 20 Dec 2025.
+New tools:
+  - [gh-actions-lockfile](https://github.com/gjtorikian/gh-actions-lockfile) to generate and verify lockfiles for gh-actions
-[Proxyman](https://proxyman.com/) is more user-friendly http debugging proxy than Charles Proxy on MacOS
+  - [Proxyman](https://proxyman.com/) is more user-friendly http debugging proxy than Charles Proxy on MacOS
 - 19 Dec 2025.
 "Choose Boring Tech" by [Dan McKinley](https://boringtechnology.club/)
   - "The failure mode of boring tech are well-understood"
 - 19 Dec 2025.
 Notes from ["Django rapid architecture"](https://www.django-rapid-architecture.org/)